-2.0 Examination registration
+2. Examination registration

 Examination Notification and Entry Form will be sent to all active students notifying the dates of the examination and closing date for examination entry.
-Students are required to register for the examination by completing the examination entry forms and submitting the forms by post, fax or e-mail to CTIM.
-The application must be accompanied by:
+Students are required to register for the examination by completing the examination entry forms and submitting the forms by hand or email to CTIM with an appropriate fee payable in respect of the examination.